 In our Primary School Program, we help children to discover new ideas and solutions to problems in our community in the world.
-We are a candidacy school for the IB Primary Years Programme, and we use this framework for all of our planning and implementation of the curriculum.
-In this regard, our teachers plan six transdisciplinary Units of Inquiry that engage our students’ natural curiosity and embed work in many disciplines together, such as science, social studies, language arts, mathematics, and often in specialty areas such as visual arts, performing arts, ICT, shops, physical education, international languages, or life skills.
+During the year the students are exposed to six trans-disciplinary Units of Inquiry that engage our students’ natural curiosity and embed work in many disciplines together, such as science, social studies, language arts, mathematics, and often in specialty areas such as visual arts, performing arts, ICT, design thinking, physical education, international languages, and life skills.

 What is the PYP?

 The PYP is an internationally recognized, research based curriculum framework designed for students from 3 to 12 years old.

 The PYP promotes learning through inquiry; by developing and asking questions structured around key concepts, students research answers, pose and solve problems and engage in meaningful learning experiences that promote the acquisition of knowledge.
 The PYP also supports the development of a wide range of skills as an essential part of the curriculum, empowering students to be effective life-long learners and succeed in a challenging world.
 Positive attitudes towards learning, the environment and the people around us are viewed as being essential to student success in an ever changing world.
 Taking action offers children the opportunity to apply their knowledge in the real world.

 The central focus of all three IB programmes is the development of the individual learner.
 As such, the IB Learner profile is of key importance.
 Children are consistently encourage to reflect on their growth within the ten profile elements which support them to develop as internationally minded and effective world citizens.

 inquirers, thinkers, communicators, risk takers, knowledgeable, principled, balanced, open minded, reflective, caring